The user has entered data into the system and expects to receive feedback on the result of that submission.

 When users submit content to your site via forms, errors in the are bound to happen from time to time.
 The goal of this pattern is to improve the user experience by minimizing input errors.

-A paradigm suited for determining whether errors happened during form submission is whether the data validates.
-A common way to tell if data validates is to set up rules for each input field in the form that the entered data must pass to validate.
+A paradigm called data validation is well suited for catching errors at the time of submitting a form.
+A common way to tell if data validates is to set up rules for each input field in the form.
+The data entered must pass these rules to be considered valid.
 Such validation rules can be:

 If the data submitted by the user validates, it is good practice to let the user know that everything went as planned.
 Even better, redirect the user to a page, where he or she can see the newly submitted content in a context.

 However, if the data submitted by the user does not validate, an error message should be presented to the user explaining how to correct the data and request for a re-submit.
 Such an error message should explain that:

 - An error has occurred.
 Display box at the top of the page (so that the user does not need to scroll the page to find out that an error occurred), preferably colored red to signal an error.